AGENDA

 Presentations include:

-• How LPAs can work at a strategic level to understand demand for employment land with Paul Frainer, Director, Olive Branch Consulting, Former Assistant Director, Greater Cambridge Partnership
+• How LPAs can work at a strategic level to understand demand for employment land with Paul Frainer, Director, Olive Branch Consulting, Former Assistant Director, Greater Cambridge Shared Planning

 Moderated by Catriona Riddell, the panel will then discuss: